 Travel insurance plans sometimes have exclusions related to war and civil unrest, but these refer to injury or death resulting from such crises.
 Travel delays and flight cancellations (even if caused by civil unrest) will still be covered!
-AXA SMARTTRAVELLER has one of the highest coverage in the market for flight delays and loss or damage to belongings.
+In fact, some plans have really high coverage for flight delays and loss or damage to belongings.

 As they say, hindsight is 20/20 – but that means that foresight isn't always as clear.
 No one can ever fully anticipate what will and won't go wrong on a trip.

 So don't leave things to chance.
 Always cover your overseas holidays with travel insurance, no matter how long or short your trip may be.
 With SingSaver, you can now browse through affordable insurance plans to shortlist the one that is suitable for your trip.
 Monthly travel insurance promos and discounts are also regularly offered by insurers, and it really doesn't cost much to protect your holiday and ensure you have peace of mind if something does go wrong.

 Disclaimer: Some of the scenarios above are purely hypothetical.
 Benefits will vary depending on the travel insurance policy you should decide to purchase.
 Please check the terms and conditions of your policy.